 The previous performance "Solitudes solo" was crowned best choreographic work 2012-2013 by Conseil des arts et des lettres du Québec.
-For more than thirty-five years Daniel Léveillé has been stimulating the Canadian choreographic scene with his work, characterized by nudity, minimalism, repetition and radicalism.
+For over forty years Daniel Léveillé has been stimulating the Canadian choreographic scene with his work, characterized by nudity, minimalism, repetition and radicalism.

-The performance is co-coproduced by Festival TransAmériques, Centre chorégraphique national Rillieux-la-Pape, direction Yuval Pick Rillieux-la-Pape), Theater im Pumpenhaus, Kinosaki International Arts Centre, CDC Atelier de Paris-Carolyn-Carlson, CanDance Creation Funds, Agora de la Danse, National Arts Centre, Brian Webb Dance cie and Studio Bizz.
+The performance is produced by Daniel Léveillé Danse and is co-coproduced by Festival TransAmériques, Centre chorégraphique national Rillieux-la-Pape, direction Yuval Pick Rillieux-la-Pape), Theater im Pumpenhaus, Kinosaki International Arts Centre, CDC Atelier de Paris-Carolyn-Carlson, CanDance Creation Funds, Agora de la Danse, National Arts Centre, Brian Webb Dance cie and Studio Bizz.

 The performance contains nudity.